beholdenkey/Installing-Nautobot-on-RHEL-A-Complete-Walk-Through/README.md

 ### Add SELinux Rule

 SELinux may be preventing the reverse proxy connection.
-You may need to allow HTTP network connections with the command setsebool -P httpd_can_network_connect 1.
+You may need to allow HTTP network connections with the command ``setsebool -P httpd_can_network_connect 1``.
 For further information, view the SELinux troubleshooting guide.

 ```bash
 setsebool -P httpd_can_network_connect 1